vitaly-t/pg-promise/README.md

 You are now ready to make queries against the database.

 # Usage

+> Much of the documentation below is now obsolete, not applicable to version 0.4.0 onwards.

 ### The basics
 In order to eliminate the chances of unexpected query results and make code more robust, each request is parametrized with the expected/supported
 <i>Query Result Mask</i>, using type ```queryResult``` as shown below: